Skip to Content

 Address: 700 Kepler Dr, Mt Vernon, IA 52314, United States

-The park also features a swimming beach, a boat ramp, and fishing sites on the river; fish living in the river include bass, channel catfish, and walleye.
-The park has 45 electric and non-electric campsites and four cabins along with a CCC-built lodge for day use.
+The park also features a swimming beach, a boat ramp, and fishing sites on the river; fish living there include bass, channel catfish, and walleye.
+The park has 45 electric and non-electric campsites, four cabins, and a CCC-built lodge for day use.

 For those looking for an Iowa state park that features ample opportunity to view wildlife, Palisades-Kepler State Park is a great option.